lddweb/ldd-directory-lite/README.txt

 = 0.5.2-beta =
 * Added opt-in anonymous usage tracking
+* Fixed an issue with the search, submitting the form now takes you to physical search results
+* Trimmed a lot of excess from Bootstrap, and removed it from the global scope (it shouldn't affect the theme anymore)
+* Condensed Bootflat into the main style sheet

 = 0.5.1-beta =
 * Initial commit of the forked [LDD Business Directory](http://wordpress.org/plugins/ldd-business-directory/) plugin.